 Our strategy on behalf of the client was to establish residential curtilage around the Gate House, submitting a planning application to establish a residential garden and define residential curtilage for the property.

-Once approved this allowed the extension to be undertaken on the basis of an extension to an existing residential dwelling, significantly reducing both application fees and the technical requirements for validation.
-However, we advocated an attention to detail and quality of design that demonstrated full compliance with policy requirements and a substantial range of benefits beyond the outcomes achieved through the Permitted Development route.
-This fostered a successful working relationship with Case Officers at the local planning authority.
+Once approved this allowed the extension to be undertaken on the basis of an extension to an existing residential dwelling.
+This significantly reduced both the application fees and the technical requirements for validation.
+Nonetheless we advocated an attention to detail and quality of design that demonstrated full compliance with local planning policy requirements.

 Troy Planning + Design has dealt with a number of instructions related to both residential curtilage and rights for Permitted Development, as well as a wide range of proposals for residential development.